Polypharmacy in Older Adults: Evaluating Risks and De-prescribing

 - Have a conversation with the senior’s doctor about any lifestyle changes that could be made as an alternative option to prescriptions – such as following a better diet and exercise regimen to lower blood pressure and the risk of heart attack or stroke.

 - Carefully consider the benefits of medications.
 For instance, statin and blood pressure medications are only effective in about three out of 100 patients who take them for over five to ten years and have never experienced a stroke or heart attack.
 It’s up to each person to decide whether preventive measures are worth any potential benefits that may be obtained.

 - In the same way, weigh the risks.
 All drugs come with possible side effects and health risks.
 Talk with the senior’s prescribing doctor to discern whether the risks outweigh the health benefits that come from taking each med.

 - Pay special attention to sedatives.
 Tasha Woodall, associate director of pharmacotherapy in geriatrics at the Mountain Area Health Education Center, explains, “A lot of those medications continue to be appropriate for somebody’s entire life.
 But the cumulative effect of having someone on three, four, or five psychotropic medications that can impact their brain can spell out a recipe for disaster in terms of falling and cognitive decline.”

-Reach out to Hired Hands Home Care, the Marin senior care experts since 1994, for more strategies to improve quality of life for seniors, and to schedule a free in-home assessment to find out how our caregivers can help improve the health and wellbeing of seniors at home.
+Reach out to Hired Hands Home Care, the leading providers of in home care in Pleasanton and nearby areas, for more strategies to improve quality of life for seniors, and to schedule a free in-home assessment to find out how our caregivers can help improve the health and wellbeing of seniors at home.
 Just a few of the many ways we can help include: